EN

 You will be required by a clinical site to have a drug test before placement. (depends on site) If you do not pass drug test you will not be placed at a clinical site and will be dropped from the Surgical Technology and/or the Sterile Processing Programs.

-Credit Hours & Courses for Surg Tech Degree Program
+Credit Hours & Courses for Surgical Tech Degree PROGRAm

 SURGICAL TECHNOLOGY DEGREE PROGRAM CREDIT HOURS (docx)